The Hitchin Fibration for Symmetric Pairs

+\begin{proposition} The Satake diagram of the descendant of the symmetric pair $(G,\theta,H)$ at a semisimple element $x\in \fa$ is given by deleting from the Satake diagram of $(G,\theta)$ all vertices not in $\Sigma_x\subset \Sigma$. \end{proposition} \begin{proof} As the involution on the descendant is given by restricting the involution on $G$ to $G_x$, the involution $\iota$ on $\Sigma_x$ as well as the compact nodes must match those of $(G,\theta)$. \end{proof}

-\begin{rem} Note that if one takes $H = K$, it is \emph{not} true in general that $H_L = K_L$.
+\begin{rem} We note that the above does not determine the subgroup $H_x$ of $G_x$.
+Indeed, even if one takes $H = K$, it is \emph{not} true in general that $H_x = K_{G_x}$ for the descendant.
 For example, consider the symmetric pair corresponding to the diagonally embedded $S(\GL_2\times \GL_2)\subset \SL_{4}$ (see example \ref{example:U(n,n) case}).
-Then, one choice of Levi $L$ of the above form corresponds to the Lie algebra
+Then, the Levi $G_x$ with Lie algebra